 - EB4: For people who work in the religion fields, broadcasting organizations, foreign graduates in the medical fields, and other

-In cases where people have special abilities, such as eligible to apply for the EB1 visa, there is no need to find an employer.
+In cases where people have special abilities, such as being eligible to apply for the EB1 visa, there is no need to find an employer.
 So they can be their own sponsors.
 In this case, all forms and costs must be provided by the applicant.
 Applicants for EB-5 also apply through self-petitioning.

 What is the US Visa Sponsorship Process?

 As mentioned, you, as an applicant for a work visa, must obtain an appropriate job offer.
 The employer will then send you a contract to sign.
 In some cases, the employer must seek a Labor Certification from the US Department of Labor.
 According to this certificate, the employer proves that has not found an eligible labor force for that job position among American citizens.
 After issuing this certificate, the employer can submit his petition to USCIS.
 Along with the petition, other documents such as travel plans, contracts, and employees’ qualifications must be provided.
 The employer must submit the following forms: